bxbrenden/four-equations-puzzle/README.md

 But, I have a computer, and I don't have the patience for that!

 ## Solving it with Python
+I chose the Python programming language to build my puzzle solver.
+Python is a powerful language, and it's also the one I'm most comfortable using.

 There are two main pieces to my simple Python program:
 1. Generate a list of all possible permutations of the numbers 1 through 9.